 The disposal of dredged material is considered suitable under, and conducted in accordance with, the WDNR’s Dredged Material Management Program and the USACE’s Dredged Material Management Office.

 Disposal of dredge material within CMZs is discouraged.
-In the limited instances where it is allowed, such disposal shall require a shoreline conditional use permit, if this provision is not intended to address the discharge of dredge material into the flowing current of a river or in deep water within the channel where it does not substantially affect the geohydrologic character of the CMZ.
+In the limited instances where it is allowed, such disposal shall require a shoreline conditional use permit.
+This provision is not intended to address the discharge of dredge material into the flowing current of a river or in deep water within the channel where it does not substantially affect the geohydrologic character of the CMZ.

 Dredge material disposal in open waters may be approved when authorized by applicable state and federal agencies and when one of the following conditions apply: